Self-Organizing Dual-Buffer Adaptive Clustering Experience Replay (SODACER) for Safe Reinforcement Learning in Optimal

 Using the result from equation \eqref{eq:optcontrol}, the control input can then be updated as:

 By substituting equations \eqref{eq13}, \eqref{eq14}, and \eqref{eq15} into the Hamiltonian function in \eqref{eq:hamiltonian}, we obtain the following approximation:

-To minimize \( \hat{\mathcal{H}}(e, x, \hat{W}) \), the ANN weights \( \hat{W} \) need to be adjusted.
+To minimize \( \hat{H}(e, x, \hat{W}) \), the ANN weights \( \hat{W} \) need to be adjusted.
 The minimization of this Hamiltonian can be expressed as an error minimization problem, where various techniques, such as gradient descent, can be applied to update the weights.
-However, simply minimizing \( \hat{\mathcal{H}}(e, x, \hat{W}) \) does not necessarily ensure the stability of the system described by \eqref{eq:sys1}.
+However, simply minimizing \( \hat{H}(e, x, \hat{W}) \) does not necessarily ensure the stability of the system described by \eqref{eq:sys1}.
 Therefore, the following optimization problem is formulated:

 Here, the objective function presented in \eqref{eq17} is designed to minimize the quadratic Hamiltonian.
 By minimizing the objective function $E$, we achieve optimized system performance, characterized by reduced control input $\hat{u}$ while ensuring that the weights $\hat{W}$ converge to their optimal values.
 To counteract potential distributional shifts due to prioritized sampling, importance weighting and dynamic cluster adjustment are integrated into the gradient update process, ensuring unbiased policy optimization.